GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-c-nva/README.md

 This stage deploys networking resources in two different regions, deployed and configured in order to allow for a manual ("simple" mode) or automated ("ncc-ra") failover in case of failures.
 Two different architectural flavors are provided which, while similar, implement a completely different routing strategy:

-- **Simple NVA**, where the network appliances are configured behind a "ILB Sandwitch" (two different network passthrough internal load balancers on each of `dmz` and `landing` VPCs), with static routes sending traffic for specific destinations to specific network appliances group
+- **Simple NVA**, where the network appliances are configured behind a "ILB Sandwitch" (two different network passthrough internal load balancers on each of `dmz` and `landing` VPCs), with static routes sending traffic for specific destinations to specific network appliances group through the load balancer.
 - **NCC-RA**, where the network appliances establish BGP sessions with a Cloud Router on both `dmz` and `landing` VPCs, which comes with the following benefits, at the cost of additional initial setup complexity:
   - avoid using network tags to route traffic
   - automatically send all traffic through the cross-regional NVAs if the ones in-region fail